 Vesicovaginal reflux is a well-known entity rarely encountered by radiologists.
 It is a behavioural disorder, a type of dysfunctional elimination syndrome commonly encountered in pre-pubertal girls.
 It is defined as reflux of urine into the vaginal vault either in supine or upright position during voiding.
 The clinical presentation varies form asymptomatic bacteriuria, dysuria, recurrent urinary tract infections, vulvovaginits and post-voiding incontinence.
 Although usually diagnosed clinically, radiological diagnosis is usually made by complete resolution of hydrocolpos on a post-voiding scan.
 It is important for the radiologist to be aware of this entity so as to differentiate this functional disorder presenting as hydrocolpos from other obstructive causes of hydrocolpos which require surgical management.

 Vesicovaginal reflux is commonly encountered in pre-pubertal girls, many of them being obese.
 Behavioural factors like infrequent voiding or abnormal toileting position are contributory.

 It is a functional disorder with varied clinical presentation.
 The spectrum varies from asymptomatic bacteriuria to recurrent urinary and genital infections, frequency, urgency, daytime incontinence, and post-voiding dribbling.
 Some patients also experience filling of a second bladder allowing them to refrain from voiding for longer periods.

-- obesity with tightly opposed, large labia majora which prevent passage of urine
+- obesity with tightly apposed, large labia majora which prevent passage of urine

 - abnormal toileting position with voiding with legs apposed tightly